Korean as my 6th language?

 Hello everyone!

-One year has passed since Covid-19 and still it is ruling over our lives like day one.
-Allow me to say that we all have reached a point where we no longer have any sort of motivation goals, we live our lives day by day hoping for the best in order to get back to them…
+One year has passed since Covid-19 and it is still ruling over our lives like day one.
+Allow me to say that we all have reached a point where we no longer know what we want and live our lives blindly in the hope to figure something out eventually…

-You never end to learn, right?
-I wish you all a nice week, stay safe and let’s catch up for new curiosities 🙂
+I wish you all a nice week, stay safe and let’s stay connected 😊

 Source